queryluke/masseffect-5e-data/data/rules/determine-ability-scores.md

 __Intelligence__, __Wisdom__, and __Charisma__.
 Each ability has a score, which is a number you record on your character sheet.

 The six abilities and their use in the game are described in the [Using Ability Scores](/manual/using-ability-scores) section.
-The Ability Score Summary provides a quick reference for what qualities are measured by each ability, what races increases which abilities, and what classes consider each ability particularly important.
+The Ability Score Summary provides a quick reference for what qualities are measured by each ability, what species increases which abilities, and what classes consider each ability particularly important.

 <me-more-info title="Ability Score summary" component="ability-score-summary" />